-2.150G The Chemistry of Natural & Synthetic High Polymers† S2 L2T4 2.153G Recent Advances in Chemistry† F L2T4
+2.150G The Chemistry of Natural & Synthetic High Polymers† S2 L2T4

-2.153G Recent Advances in Chemistry† F L2T1
+2.153G Recent Advances in Chemistry† F L2T4

 Prerequisites and Excluded: None.

 Recent advances in a number of areas of fundamental experimental and theoretical chemistry.
 Four topics are covered but the selection of topics may vary from year to year.
 Although little or no previous knowledge of a topic is assumed in its presentation, each topic is developed to allow appreciation of recent advances in the area.